rusty1s/mongoose-i18n-error/README.md

 ## Options

-By default, the plugin will prefix the error messages in your locales files with 'error.':
+By default, the plugin will prefix the error messages in your locale files with `'error.':

 ```
 "error.required": "is required",